Fair Trading Act changes

 New penalties

-In October 2025, the Government decided to increase the maximum penalties for breaches of the Fair Trading Act:
+In October 2025, the Government announced it would increase the maximum penalties for breaches of the Fair Trading Act:

 The courts will continue to have discretion to consider a range of factors when imposing penalties under the Fair Trading Act – including the nature of the conduct, whether the firm has breached the Act before, and the size and scale of the firm and the breach it made.